While certification is a requirement for many European countries, it is not required for riding instructors in the United States or in Canada.

-While certification is not required for riding instructors, there are quite a few certification options for those who wish to enhance their credentials.
-Here are some of the best-known certification programs for riding instructors:
+If these factors are important to you, then you may want to consider becoming certified.
+There are quite a few options for anyone who wants to enhance their credentials.
+While this isn't a complete list, here are some of the best-known certification programs for riding instructors.

 American Riding Instructors Association

 The American Riding Instructors Association (ARIA) certifies riding instructors in 15 different disciplines including distance riding, dressage, driving, eventing, hunt seat, hunt seat on the flat, mounted patrol training officer, recreational riding, reining, foxhunting, saddle seat, show jumping, side saddle, stable management and western (pleasure & equitation).

 The initial certification in a discipline costs $595 and consists of oral, written and practical tests.
 This portion involves the candidate’s submission of a skills video on DVD.

 Re-certification is required twice more in the discipline at 5-year intervals, and this renewal course is offered at a cost of $350 each time.

 Being an ARIA-certified instructor gives you nationally-recognized credentials and puts you in the Directory of ARIA Certified Instructors on the organization's website.

 Certified Horsemanship Association

 The Certified Horsemanship Association (CHA) was established in 1967 and has certified more than 30,000 riding instructors, barn managers and trail guides.

 The organization offers a 3-year certification after completion of a week-long clinic.
 During the clinic, the candidate must pass written tests, riding evaluations, practice lessons and attend seminars.
 Instructor certification is available in a variety of specialties including English riding instructor, Western riding instructor, trail guide instructor, equine facility management, vaulting instructor, driving instructor and instructor for disabled riders.